 DJI in collaboration with PGYTECH started to offer a wide range of accessories from the first day of Mavic Mini official launch.
-Ordering accessories directly from the manufacturer’s website is a proof that you will get certified safe to use accessories for your drone.
-While lot’s of online retailers offer many kind of Mavic Mini accessories from known and unknown brands, only few of them guaranty that these products are safe to use without loosing the drone’s warranty.
+Ordering accessories directly from the manufacturer’s website is proof that you will get certified safe to use accessories for your drone.
+While lots of online retailers offer many kinds of Mavic Mini accessories from known and unknown brands, only a few of them guaranty that these products are safe to use without losing the drone’s warranty.
 For example, few pilots reported sudden crashes using aftermarket propellers and motor covers.
-Unfortunately, in these cases they are out of warranty and they will need to pay for the repair.
+Unfortunately, in these cases, they are out of warranty and they will need to pay for the repair.

 Despite its small size, the Mavic Mini is a versatile flying machine.
 It’s super lightweight and easy to fly.
 Having the right accessory can make your flying experience even more enjoyable.
 Image quality can be also improved by using the proper neutral density filers.

 PGY-TECH is a popular photography and drone accessory manufacturer.
-They provide extensions for almost all DJI drones, from the little Tello to the professional grade Inspire.
-In this review we will have a closer look on their Mavic Mini case, ND filter pack, landing gear extensions and drone gloves.
+They provide extensions for almost all DJI drones, from the little Tello to the professional-grade Inspire.
+In this review, we will have a closer look at their Mavic Mini case, ND filter pack, landing gear extensions, and drone gloves.